ibm-cloud-docs/dl/vrf-conversion-dl.md

 "We are requesting that account _your account number_ is moved to its own VRF.
 We understand the risks and approve the change.
 Reply with the scheduled window(s) of time where this change will be made so we can prepare for the migration."

 Migration is completed by the {{site.data.keyword.cloud_notm}} Network Engineering team.
 No other information is required from you, except an agreed-to schedule.
-Typically, packet loss might last 15 - 30 minutes, depending on the complexity of your account.
+Intermittent packet loss might last 15 - 30 minutes, depending on the complexity of your account.
 It might be longer if your account has legacy Direct Link connections.
-The process is highly automated, requiring minimal interaction by the IBM team, and it should be transparent.
+The process is highly automated, requiring minimal interaction by the IBM team.

 When you're opening the case, it's recommended to select the "Technical" support type option, with category **Networking > Direct Link**.